-To assist in developing this LSPS, CN undertook a comprehensive community consultation program in 2019.
-The engagement included the following activities:

-Dedicated Have Your Say consultation webpage

-Online vision, land use and neighbourhood character survey

-Interactive social pinpoint map to identify great streets, places and neighbourhoods

-Pop-up stalls at Wallsend Winter Fair, Newcastle Pride Fair, City Library, Tighes Hill TAFE, University of Newcastle NEWSpace

-Kids 'Big Picture' Drawing Activity with a Newcastle map and template for drawing your own map prepared by illustrator Liz Anelli

-Over 171 comments were pinned to the social pinpoint map

-61 big picture drawings were supplied to Council by our young people

-491 people participated in the vision, land use and neighbourhood character survey

-Draft LSPS was placed on public exhibition

-What we heard:
+To assist in developing this LSPS, CN undertook a comprehensive community consultation program What v Our co Specio in 2019.
+The engagement included the following activities: space: Lambt Dedicated Have Your Say consultation webpage The se and er Online vision, land use and neighbourhood character survey Easy a Interactive social pinpoint map to identify great streets, places and neighbourhoods Culture Our co Pop-up stalls at Wallsend Winter Fair, Newcastle Pride Fair, City Library, Tighes Hill TAFE, University Traffic from no The lag of Newcastle NEWSpace integro Kids 'Big Picture' Drawing Activity with a Newcastle map and template for drawing your own map prepared by illustrator Liz Anelli The los The LS Over 171 comments were pinned public to the social pinpoint map The im 61 big picture drawings were supplied Furthe to Council by our young people 491 people participated in the vision, land use and New lo import neighbourhood character survey Recog Draft LSPS was placed on public exhibition Inclusio clarify investr we heard:

+Respondents

+16-19 age group 52% identify as female

-Our community highly value:
+ommunity highly value:

-Special places centred on our natural environment, public spaces and parks such as Newcastle Beach, Bathers Way, Lambton Park and Blackbutt Reserve;
+al places centred on our natural environment, public es and parks such as Newcastle Beach, Bathers Way, ton Park and Blackbutt Reserve;

-The sense of community and opportunities for people to connect and engage in their streets, neighbourhoods and special places;
+ense of community and opportunities for people to connect ngage in their streets, neighbourhoods and special places;

-Easy access to local shops, services and parks; and
+access to local shops, services and parks; and

-Cultural heritage and local character of different suburbs.
+al heritage and local character of different suburbs.

-Our community are most concerned about:
+ommunity are most concerned about:

-Traffic in local streets and the loss of trees and gardens arising from new medium and high density housing;
+in local streets and the loss of trees and gardens arising new medium and high density housing;

-The lack of safe separated cycleways, walking paths and integrated public transport; and

-The loss of trees and public green spaces.
+ick of safe separated cycleways, walking paths and ated public transport; and ss of trees and public green spaces.

-The LSPS has been updated to reflect what we heard during public exhibition, which includes:
+SPS has been updated to reflect what we heard during exhibition, which includes:

-The importance of trees and public green spaces
+nportance of trees and public green spaces

-Further promoting the transition to cycling and active transport
+er promoting the transition to cycling and active transport

-New local centres hierarchy acknowledging the role and importance of our centres

-Recognition of Aboriginal ownership

-Inclusion of a 'Key Growth Driver' for the Catalyst Areas to clarify the infrastructure and interventions required to target investment in specific sectors age group female
+ocal centres hierarchy acknowledging the role and tance of our centres gnition of Aboriginal ownership ion of a 'Key Growth Driver' for the Catalyst Areas to the infrastructure and interventions required to target ment in specific sectors